elugens/hello-javascript/docs/additional-questions/network-requests/fetch-abort.md

 ---

-### Can the AbortController cancel or abort multiple fetches as once?
+### Can the AbortController cancel or abort multiple fetches at once?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, AbortController is scalable by default.
-It allows us to cancel multiple fetches at once.
-This can be exceptionally helpful when we are deal with an array.
+It allows us to cancel multiple fetches at once, which can be exceptionally helpful when dealing with an array.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />